Are you struggling to bring in a steady stream of high-converting organic traffic?

 - Relevancy: It accurately describes the content (strong message match).

-- Avoid cannabilization: Ensure title tags are unique to each page, and that only one page on the site is optimized for a given keyword.
+- Avoid cannibalization: Ensure title tags are unique to each page, and that only one page on the site is optimized for a given keyword.

-- Stopping power: Use sensationalism, power words and emotional triggers to stop readers in their tracks (more on this later)
+- Use power words: includesensationalism, power words and emotional triggers to stop readers in their tracks (more on this later)

 Zendesk: “Beautifully Simple Help Desk Software”